yoginderbagga/90DaysOfDevOps/2026/day-12/knowledge-reinforcement-log.md

 ### Task 3:

 Use chown command to change the group ownership for the given file.
+One thing to note, do add a (:) as prefix before the group name that you would like to add for a particular file or the directory.

+``sudo chown :stage demo_file.txt``

+After chown, first you add a column and group name right after that who will be given access, proceeded with the filename.

 ```
 yoginderbagga@fedora:~$ sudo chown :production test_permission.txt